 Grilled Hand Crafted Dumplings with Prawns and Water Chestnut Filling, served with Sweet Ginger and Tamarind Sauce. £6.95.
-I really do get my hopes up when I read things like ‘hand crafted’, but all we seemed to taste was fried dough with a flavourless filling.
-Another waitress who brought served them apologised for the mistake earlier and explained that our waitress who took the order is new.
+I really do get my hopes up when I read things like ‘hand crafted’, but all we could taste was fried dough with an insipid filling.
+Another waitress who brought them over to us, apologised for the mistake earlier and explained that our waitress who took the order is new.
+It happens I guess.

 Pad Thai with Prawns. £9.95.
 How can you have a Thai meal in suburbia without Pad Thai?
-It’s the litmus test to how good the Chef’s work skills are surely.
-It’s presented well enough but was overpowered by palm sugar making a super sweet dish and lacked the smokiness from the heat of the wok.
+It’s the litmus test to how good the Chef’s work is surely?
+It’s presented well enough, but was overpowered by palm sugar making the dish desert like, it lacked the smoky lick from a hot wok too.

 Crispy Pan Roasted Sea Bass on Aromatic Thai Green Curry of Vegetables. £12.95.
 This is good work from the Chef, crispy skin, hot, fragrant, aromatic green curry sauce.
 We couldn’t grumble with this one.